Varney History, Family Crest & Coats of Arms

 Early Notables of the Varney family (pre 1700)

-More information is included under the topic Early Varney Notables in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) are included under the topic Early Varney Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Varney family to Ireland